geodynamics/aspect/benchmarks/operator_splitting/doc/operator_splitting.md

 The complete parameter file for this setup can be found in [benchmarks/operator_splitting/exponential_decay/exponential_decay.base.prm].

-Figure&nbsp;[1] shows the convergence behavior of these models: As there is no advection, the advection time step does not influence the error (blue data points).
+Figure [1] shows the convergence behavior of these models: As there is no advection, the advection time step does not influence the error (blue data points).
 As we use a first-order operator split, the error is expected to converge linearly with the reaction time step $\Delta t_R$, which is indeed